Black Mudd

 Black Mudd is a collective of 3 underground NJ artist Baby Ra, Salaam and Kamal (Kamau Amen).
 They each have different creative flows and hip hop styles and bl

-"Kamal Supreme - The Fire or the Garden - The Choic" by Black Mudd is a Rap Beats production available on SoundClick.
+"Kamal Supreme - The Fire or the Garden - The Choic" is a Rap track by Black Mudd on SoundClick.
 The production choices feel intentional, giving the track a distinct character.
-The track creates a listening experience that feels underground and positive.
-If Poetry, Spoken Word and Kanye West is in your rotation, "Kamal Supreme - The Fire or the Garden - The Choic" belongs there too — find it on SoundClick.
+The Zulu influence comes through clearly, making this especially appealing to rap fans.
+If The Roots and Kanye West is in your rotation, "Kamal Supreme - The Fire or the Garden - The Choic" belongs there too — find it on SoundClick.

 On the mothership over a spacey hot beat explains in metaphors how we move through the hells of society maintaining our auras of positivity and keeping our energy up!

-SoundClick artist Black Mudd presents "On The Mothership", a remarkable release in the Rap Beats genre.
+SoundClick artist Black Mudd presents "On The Mothership", an outstanding release in the Rap genre.
 The track showcases Black Mudd's instinct for crafting memorable music.
-With a tone that is underground and positive, this track connects on an emotional level.
+The beat is carefully crafted, the leading melody floats effortlessly around the bass rhythm.
 If Hiphop, Funk and Rap is your sound, "On The Mothership" is a strong addition to your playlist.

 Black Mudd is a collective of 3 underground NJ artist Baby Ra, Salaam and Kamal (Kamau Amen).